 |Refresh Data||Leads||Every 24 hours post-completion of ingestion||Ensures that leads, opportunity, opportunity roles, and salespersons data is up to date.|

 Note: The time taken for the Historical data load is determined by the amount of data and processing time for the ingestion from Marketo.

 Schema and Primary Keys

-Hevo uses the following schema to upload the records in the Destination:
+Hevo uses the following schema to upload the records in the Destination database:

-The following is the list of tables (objects) and their primary keys that are created at the Destination when you run the Pipeline.
+The following is the list of tables (objects) that are created at the Destination when you run the Pipeline:

 Refer to the following table for the list of key updates made to this page: